ionic-team/trapeze/packages/website/docs/configuration-tool.md

     version: 16.4
 ```

+Changes can be previewed using the `--diff` flag to see a unified diff of the changes to each file.

 ## Writing Configuration Files

 Configuration files are written in YAML.
 New to YAML?
 Read [Learn YAML in five minutes](https://www.codeproject.com/Articles/1214409/Learn-YAML-in-five-minutes).